-The architecture consists of the core services shown in the Figure 3.1; Ironic is an optional OpenStack service needed only for bare-metal containers.
+The architecture consists of the core services shown in the figure below; Ironic is an optional OpenStack service needed only for bare-metal containers.
 The rest of this document will address the specific Anuket conformant implementation requirements and recommendations for the core services.